Voyage to find oneself through all the madness…

-We learn more about his character and his troubled back story of his role at Dachau.
+We learn more about his character and the troubled back story of his role at Dachau.
 And of his harrowing experiences there.
 We learn more about the loss of his wife, with his memories of her in almost over the top HD colour, and her conversations with him which helped guide his actions.

 Cawley is first seen as an apparently kindly humane psychiatrist but then adds to your uncertainties appearing more sinister in his dealings with Daniels.
 You felt – along with DiCaprio – he was hiding something with his many restrictions to help resolve the case.
 Almost indirectly tempting him to explore the island and the buildings more.